input-output-hk/partner-chains/dev/local-environment/README.md

 The pc-contracts-cli will insert D parameter values and register Partner Chains Node keys with the Cardano chain.

-Once Postgres is populated with the required data, the Partner Chains nodes will begin syncing the chain and will begin block production after 2 Mainchain epochs.
+Once Postgres is populated with the required data, the Partner Chains nodes will begin syncing the chain and will begin block production after 2 main chain epochs.

 ## Configuring the environment